-This week the Klamath Region is experiencing unprecidented fire activity which may impact your travel plans, including lodging/overnight accomodations, recreational activities and more.
+At this time the Klamath Region is experiencing unprecedented fire activity which may impact your travel plans, including lodging/overnight accommodations, recreational activities and more.
 We have constructed this page to share fire and travel updates regularly, as well as to provide resource links to help you know if your trip is likely to be impacted and if so whom to contact to help you adjust travel plans in real time so trip plans can be salvaged.

 STATUS OF FIRES IMPACTING OUR REGION